-Once your course application is submitted through VTAC, you will be directed to complete and submit the Audition Application Form through SlideRoom and pay an additional non-refundable audition fee of USD$55.
+Once your course application is submitted through VTAC, you will be directed to complete and submit the Supplementary Information Form through SlideRoom.
+Applicants will be charged a non-refundable processing fee payable via SlideRoom.
 Information will be provided in your VTAC application with links to SlideRoom directly.
 You need to do this before the VTAC application closing date.

 STEP 3 AUDITION

 All applicants must attend or submit an audition as part of the final component of their application.
-For more information on the audition and interview process, see Auditions and interviews.
+For more information on audition requirements, see Auditions and interviews.